XZzYassin/pact-lang.org/docs/beginner/contract-interaction.md

     * <a href="https://github.com/kadena-io/pact-lang.org-code/blob/master/interaction/2-challenges/3-payments-repl/3.1-load-auth-module/solution.repl" target="_blank">Solution</a>

 !!!
 Note
-      Transactions and loading are covered in more detail in <a href="./beginner/testing-pact-code-in-the-sdk.html target="_blank">Testing Pact Code in the SDK</a>.
+      Transactions and loading are covered in more detail in <a href="./beginner/testing-pact-code-in-the-sdk\.html"target="_blank">Testing Pact Code in the SDK</a>.

 ### **3.2 Load Payments Module**